 Sector-based imaging software is useful for creating backups of specific machines.
 Meanwhile, file-based imaging software gives you more control and flexibility when setting up user devices and keeping systems up to date — especially if you support different hardware and user groups.
-We’ll break down the two different approaches so you can decide what works best for your environment (and add imaging aficionado to your resume).

-What is sector-based imaging?
+What is sector-based imaging in computer imaging?

-Sector-based imaging is the process of creating an exact copy of a device’s hard drive and capturing it as one monolithic image — AKA disk cloning.
+Sector-based imaging is the process of creating an exact copy of a device’s hard drive and capturing it as one monolithic image (AKA, disk cloning).
 Sector-based disk imaging software copies hard disk data sector by sector (hence the term) before storing it as an image file on a storage device, like a USB stick or hard drive.

 Sector-based imaging has a couple of key advantages: It’s platform independent and can be a good backup tool.